snowdriftcoop/snowdrift/SPECS-STORIES.md

 > Collaboratively creating software presents many challenges, not the least of which is agreeing on what software is actually being created.
-This page is a record of what agreements have been made.
+This page is a record of what agreements have been made and implemented.
 It is a **living document**.
 The rest of this section will describe its format and contents: namely, user stories.

 > We try to focus our discussion on individual features by motivating them with user stories.
 By using the format **" As a ____ , I want ____ so that ____ "**, we can